aholdahl/react-sample-project/README.md

     module.exports = router;

-Copy the GET request code block from server.js and paste int into the middle of sample.router.js (above module.exports) Change app.get('/test') to router.get('/')
+Cut the GET request code block from server.js and paste it into the middle of sample.router.js (above module.exports).
+Change app.get('/test') to router.get('/').
 In server.js, add the following line of code to the routers section:

     const sampleRouter = require('./routes/sample.router.js');
     app.use('/test', sampleRouter);

+In Terminal, type the following commands:

+    npm run client

+If you see Hello from server in the DOM console, you have successfully componentized the server-side routes.

 ## DATABASE

 In Terminal, type the following commands:

+    ctrl+C
     touch database.sql
     npm install pg

-In server.js, add the following line to the middleware section:
+In server.js (or sample.router.js if componentized), add the following line to the middleware section:

     const pg = require('pg');